IVYS Simple Fuel Station Offers Homemade Hydrogen For $250,000 – live video, UPDATE

 UPDATE: Wavelet had some questions about the efficiency numbers for the Simple Fuel system.
 I asked CEO Pollica for the details and this is what he told me, pulling out a calculator to do the math right on the spot.

 To figure out how much time it takes to produce a kg of hydrogen, you can just do simple math.
 So, for the machine that makes 10 kilograms of hydrogen a day (all of these numbers will be based on the top-of-the-line, 700-bar, 10-kg unit, the SF-70-10), it takes 2.4 hours to make one kilogram of H2.
 That kilogram requires a total of 68.4 kWh of electricity to make.
 About 55 kWh are needed to electrolyze the water, and the rest is used for compression and operating features.
-Lastly, a kilogram of hydrogen needs just under a gallon of water (3.8 gallons, or 14.4 liters).
+Lastly, a kilogram of hydrogen needs just under a gallon of water (or 3.8 liters).
 And that’s RO standard (reverse osmosis) water in this case.

 You can find more details in the Simple Fuel PDF here.